Statute of Limitations for Slip and Fall Accidents

 - Brain and Other Severe Head Injuries

 - Broken Bones (Arms, Hands, Legs, Wrists, Fingers)

 - Torn Ligaments

-It is essential that you contact an attorney as soon as possible because every state has a statute of limitations for collecting compensation for your injuries.
+It is essential that you contact a slip and fall attorney as soon as possible because every state has a statute of limitations for collecting compensation for your injuries.
 In most cases, the clock starts ticking from the date of your accident.
-At Munley Law Personal Injury Attorneys, our team of experienced premises liability attorneys can help you recover damages for your medical expenses, pain, and suffering, even punitive damages.
+At Munley Law Personal Injury Attorneys, our team of experienced premises liability lawyers can help you recover damages for your medical expenses, pain, and suffering, even punitive damages.

 How Much Time Will Pass Before I Receive Compensation for my Slip and Fall Injuries?